synnea/ci-ifd-lead/dashboards/dashboards.md

 ## First things first

-First of all, go here [Tim's Notes](https://github.com/TravelTimN/ci-ifd-lead/blob/master/week3-d3-dc/d3-dc.md).
+First of all, go here for [Tim's Notes](https://github.com/TravelTimN/ci-ifd-lead/blob/master/week3-d3-dc/d3-dc.md).

-Former lead Tim Nelson has already written an excellent introduction to dashboards, so I won't re-invent the wheel here.
+Former lead Tim Nelson has already written an excellent introduction to dashboards, so I won't be repeating what he's already said.
+His documentation will get you started on the basics.

 &nbsp;
 &nbsp;